Updated August 19, 2023

 |4||Attended bulk data traffic|

-- This label ensures that the packets maintain the sequential flow belonging to the same communication.
-With the help of the source, the label router identifies which packet belongs to which flow of information.
+- This label ensures the packets maintain the sequential flow of the same communication.
+With the source’s help, the label router identifies which packet belongs to which flow of information.
 It also helps to avoid the reordering of the data packets.

-- Flow label must be set to 0 in case the router and host don’t support the flow label functionality.
+- The flow label must be set to 0 if the router and host don’t support the flow label functionality.
 It uses 20 bits of memory for its functioning.

-Payload length indicates the router about the size of the information contained by a particular packet.
-Payload length also consists of the upper layer packet and extension header (if any).
-If the payload length becomes greater than the 65,535 bytes then the payload length field becomes 0.
+Payload length indicates the router the size of the information contained by a particular packet.
+Payload length includes the upper layer packet and extension header (if any).
+If the payload length becomes greater than 65,535 bytes, then the payload length field becomes 0.

-Next Header signifies the Extension Header type, in some cases when the Extension Header is not present it signifies the protocols present inside the upper layer packet like UDP, TCP, etc. UDP (17) and TCP (6) are the most common Next Headers but other types of headers are also possible.
-If compare with the IPv4 protocol, the Next Header is similar to the IPv4 protocol field.
+The next header signifies the Extension Header type; in some cases, when it is not present, it means the protocols present inside the upper layer packet like UDP, TCP, etc. UDP (17) and TCP (6) are the most common Next Headers, but other types of headers are also possible.
+If compared with the IPv4 protocol, the Next Header is similar to the IPv4 protocol field.

-This field makes sure that the packet does not go into an infinite loop, every time the packet passes the link (router) this field is decremented by 1 and when it finally reaches where the package is discarded.
-This field also set an upper threshold on the maximum numbers of links between two nodes of the IPv6 protocol.
-It allows a maximum of 255 hops between the nodes and anything after that will get discarded.
+This field ensures the packet does not go into an infinite loop; every time the packet passes the link (router), this field is decremented by 1, and when it finally reaches where the package is discarded.
+This field also sets an upper threshold on the maximum number of links between two nodes of the IPv6 protocol.
+It allows a maximum of 255 hops between the nodes, and anything afterward will be discarded.